The client presents its authorization grant to the token endpoint to obtain an access token and a refresh token when needed.

 |access_token_manager_id||The access_token_manager_id value is the instance

 ID of the desired ATM instance.
-When specified, PingFederate uses the
+When specified, PingFederate

 When the access_token_manager_id parameter is specified, PingFederate ignores the aud parameter.

 |aud||The aud is the resource URI the client wants to access.
 The provided value is matched against resource URIs configured in access token management instances.
 When a match is found, PingFederate uses the corresponding access token management instance for the request if it is eligible; otherwise it aborts the request.|

 A match can be an exact match or a partial match where the provided URI has the same scheme and authority parts and a more specific path contained within the path of the pre-configured resource URI.
 PingFederate takes an exact match over a partial match.
 If there are multiple partial matches, PingFederate takes the partial match where the provided URI matches more specifically against the pre-configured resource URI.

 A partial matchA resource URI of